West Cumbria Bus Users’ Group

 working to improve local buses

-Road works For 14 weeks from 12 June the X5 and 34C buses will not be able to operate via Brigham and Bridgefoot with the nearest stops at Great Clifton (X5 only), Bridgefoot road end/A595 (34C) or Cockermouth stops.
+Road works For parts of the 14 weeks from 12 June the X5 and 34C buses cannot operate via Brigham and Bridgefoot with the nearest stops at Bridgefoot road end/A595 (34C) or Cockermouth stops.
 There is a temporary stop for the X5 just north of the Bridgefoot roundabout.
 A Monday-Saturday daytime shuttle service to and from Great Clifton is in operation.
 There are a few weeks within this period when the normal service will operate.